-Similarly, the superior colliculus (a midbrain structure known to be involved in orienting to salient stimuli, and in eye movement control) appears to be critical for moving the focus of attention.
-Lesions here make subjects slow to respond to both cued and uncued targets in the Posner task.
-Finally, lesions of the pulvinar (a thalamic nucleus connected to posterior parietal cortex) impair the ability to engage contralateral targets.
-Lesioned monkeys are slow to respond to contralesional stimuli, but are faster than normal following an invalid (ipsilateral) cue - one can interpret this as failure of the stimulus to engage attention, but also failure of the cue to engage attention (so it doesn't provide an additional 'distraction' effect).
+uli, but are faster than normal following an invalid (ipsilateral) cue - one can interpret this as failure of the stimulus to engage attention, but also failure of the cue to engage attention (so it doesn't provide an additional 'distraction' effect).

-Above: the principal structures implicated by Posner and colleagues in shifting visuospatial attention in a 'bottomup' sense.
-Top right: the thalamus, showing the pulvinar and the sheet-like thalamic reticular nucleus.
+Above: the principal structures implicated by Posner and colleagues in shifting visuospatial attention in a 'bottom-up' sense.
+Top right: the thalamus, showing the pulvinar and the sheet-like thalamic reticular nucleus (from Kandel et al., 1991).
 Right: might the thalamic reticular nucleus, with its inhibitory influence over all corticothalamic and thalamocortical axons, provide a 'spotlight' of attention by selectively boosting activity in selected cortical areas?
+(After Crick, 1984; LaBerge, 2000.)